All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Bone Health

-The degree of weight loss achievable with Zepbound (20% or more) raises legitimate concerns about bone mineral density, particularly for postmenopausal women already at elevated osteoporosis risk.
+The degree of weight loss achievable with Zepbound (20% or more) raises legitimate concerns about bone mineral density, particularly for postmenopausal women already at improved osteoporosis risk.
 Regular DEXA screening and calcium/vitamin D supplementation are advisable .

 Lean Mass Preservation